 Tuesday night Oz Lotto is one of the many different Lotto games available in Australia.
 This Guide covers the basic aspects of the game, essential to maximizing your investment and with hopefully the best results.

-As with other Lotto games, Tuesday Oz Lotto allows players to choose from 45 numbers, except in this game, 7 lotto numbers must be selected as compared to the standard 6 with other forms of Lotto.
-The top prize for this game has a minimum $1 million first division and draws are held every Tuesday night.
+As with other Lottery games, you can check your Oz Lotto Results and Lotto Numbers online.
+Tuesday Oz Lotto allows players to choose from 45 numbers, except in this game, 7 lotto numbers must be selected as compared to the standard 6 with other forms of Lotto.
+The top prize for this game (lotto result) has a minimum $1 million first division and draws are held every Tuesday night.
 To determine the winners, nine balls are randomly drawn.
 The first seven numbers drawn are called winning numbers and having all of them successfully on your entry will land you the Jackpot or Division 1 prize.
-The other two numbers are referred to as supplementary numbers and are combined with the main winning numbers to determine winners of Divisions 2-7 and their allocated prizes.
+The other two lotto numbers are referred to as supplementary numbers and are combined with the main winning numbers to determine winners of Divisions 2-7 and their allocated prizes.

 There are many ways to enter Oz Lotto.
 Players can use the Standard entry where they select 7 numbers on their Tuesday Oz Lotto ticket or they can also allow a computer to randomly select the numbers for them via the Autopick option.
 To increase your chances of winning, OzLotto also provides System entries where between 8 and 20 numbers can be selected for the draw.
 The costs for System entries rise significantly as more numbers are chosen due to the probability of winning becoming much higher.
 Advanced or Multi Draw entries are also available for people who wish to enter certain numbers for future weeks, months or even years upfornt.
 This is a great option for those players looking to save time, maximise convenience and ensure they never miss a draw !